 - I&A mechanism: Local Device Authentication The evaluator successfully signed into the TOE using correct user name and password when using Local Device Authentication.
-He then logged out and tried to log in with the same account, but with wrong password, and failed, as expected.
-He then tried to sign into the TOE using incorrect user name, but correct password, and failed, as expected. - I&A mechanism: LDAP The evaluator successfully logged in to the TOE using correct user name and password when using LDAP.
-He then logged out and tried to log in with the same account, but with wrong password, and failed, as expected.
-He then tried to sign into the TOE using incorrect user name, but correct password, and failed, as expected. - I&A mechanism: Kerberos The evaluator successfully logged in to the TOE using correct user name and password when using Kerberos.
-He then logged out and tried to log in with same account, but with wrong password, and failed, as expected.
-He then tried to sign into the TOE using incorrect user name, but correct password, and failed, as expected.
+The evaluator then logged out and tried to log in with the same account, but with wrong password, and failed, as expected.
+The evaluator then tried to sign into the TOE using incorrect user name, but correct password, and failed, as expected. - I&A mechanism: LDAP The evaluator successfully logged in to the TOE using correct user name and password when using LDAP.
+The evaluator then logged out and tried to log in with the same account, but with wrong password, and failed, as expected.
+The evaluator then tried to sign into the TOE using incorrect user name, but correct password, and failed, as expected. - I&A mechanism: Kerberos The evaluator successfully logged in to the TOE using correct user name and password when using Kerberos.
+The evaluator then logged out and tried to log in with the same account, but with wrong password, and failed, as expected.
+The evaluator then tried to sign into the TOE using incorrect user name, but correct password, and failed, as expected.